osaaroh/Code_Challenges_2023/06_HckR_minMax/ReadMe.md

-Staircase detail

-This is a staircase of size :

-   #
-  ##
- ###
-####
-Its base and height are both equal to .
-It is drawn using # symbols and spaces.
-The last line is not preceded by any spaces.

-Write a program that prints a staircase of size .
+Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
+Then print the respective minimum and maximum values as a single line of two space-separated long integers.

+Example

+The minimum sum is  and the maximum sum is .
+The function prints

+16 24
 Function Description

-Complete the staircase function in the editor below.
+Complete the miniMaxSum function in the editor below.

-staircase has the following parameter(s):
+miniMaxSum has the following parameter(s):

-int n: an integer
+arr: an array of  integers
 Print

-Print a staircase as described above.
+Print two space-separated integers on one line: the minimum sum and the maximum sum of  of  elements.

 Input Format

-A single integer, , denoting the size of the staircase.
+A single line of five space-separated integers.

 Constraints

- .

 Output Format

-Print a staircase of size  using # symbols and spaces.

-Note: The last line must have  spaces in it.
+Print two space-separated long integers denoting the respective minimum and maximum values that can be calculated by summing exactly four of the five integers.
+(The output can be greater than a 32 bit integer.)

 Sample Input

-6
+1 2 3 4 5
 Sample Output

-     #
-    ##
-   ###
-  ####
- #####
-######
+10 14
 Explanation

-The staircase is right-aligned, composed of # symbols and spaces, and has a height and width of n = 6
+The numbers are 1, 2, 3, 4, and 5.
+Calculate the following sums using four of the five integers:

+Sum everything except 1, the sum is 2+3+4+5=14.
+Sum everything except 2, the sum is 1+3+4+5=13.
+Sum everything except 3, the sum is 1+2+4+5=12.
+Sum everything except 4, the sum is 1+2+3+5=11.
+Sum everything except 5, the sum is 1+2+3+4=10.
+Hints: Beware of integer overflow!
+Use 64-bit Integer.

+Need help to get started?
+Try the Solve Me First problem